[Page updated: 5 June 2022]

-Higher lumen rating does NOT MEAN brighter light!
+Higher lumens rating does NOT MEAN brighter light!

 That’s where technology stepped in to bop me on the head.
 There is currently no perfect headlamp out there that gives 1,000+ lumens of light in the perfect beam shape and size for 8 hours, as I’d like.
 So, we must accept a compromise.

 Fenix headlamps tend to have a very tight beam, and some of their headlamps have 900, 1000 lumens of light.
-These lights have very little flood light coming out to light up the other area around the beam, so they’re useless for most people.
+These lights have very little floodlight coming out to light up the other area around the beam, so they’re useless for most people for most tasks.

 The Petzl Company is the first to really concentrate on the shape and size of the beam, to match whatever you need it for.
 In fact, they actually added 2 different beams to their headlamps – a flood and a spotlight.
 Then they combine them for different beams you can blend into the right mix for what you need – as needed.

 If I need the 760 lumens, I can crank it on high and look at snakes 30 meters up in the trees.
 It’s really perfect for my needs.
-It might be perfect for yours.
-Or, you might need something less powerful – and go with one of the new Nao+ Plus headlamps.
+It might be perfect for you.
+Or, you might need something less powerful – and go with one of the new NAO+ Plus headlamps.